ElegantEngineeringTech/laravel-translator/README.md

 php artisan translator:untranslated en fr --translate --driver=json
 ```

-Add a new locale with translations:
+Add a new locale (French) with their translations from a source (English):

 ```bash
 php artisan translator:add-locale fr en --translate